openosaka/castled/README.md

 You can use this tool when you are considering:

 - I want to expose my local service to the kubernetes cluster.
+	- access the local database, redis, etc from the k8s cluster
 - I want to mock a external service(e.g. Google, Slack, etc) when I'm doing integration tests.

 Basically, this tunnel is primarily for this purpose.
 If you want to expose your local service to the internet, [ngrok][ngrok], [frp][frp] or other tools are more suitable for you.